l7mp/learning-go/99-labs/02-webapps/README.md

 > [!NOTE]
 > The `kubectl get deployment helloworld` would return the status of the Deployment, not the pods that belong to it.
 In order to query the pods, we have to use `kubectl get pods` and identify the pods we are interested in by filtering on the label `app:helloworld` automatically applied by `kubectl create deployment` to all the pods running in the Deployment.

-Observe how the name of the pods is now a semi-random hash appended to `helloworld`; this reinforces that pods in a Deployment are ephemeral and disposable.
+Observe how the name of the pods now contains a semi-random hash appended to `helloworld`; this reinforces that pods in a Deployment are ephemeral and disposable.
 To demonstrate this, kill one of the pods and then `kubectl get` the pod list again:

 ``` sh
 kubectl delete pod helloworld-67f7d78ccd-9tjw6